carlobortolan/ICM25/README.md

 Analysis of the long-term evolution of international equity markets (average returns, volatilities, long-term correlations) and economic risks of European stock markets.

-> [!Note]
-> This project has been inspired by the _International Capital Markets and Investment Practice_ lecture held during S2024 by _Prof.
-Dr. Peter Oertmann_.

 ## Case 1: Analyzing 25 years of stock market returns

 Analysis of the **longterm evolution of international equity markets**, i.e.